 - Execute the Build menu commands.

 - Create new files.
-For more information, see Adding Files to Projects.
+For more information, see Creating Files.

 - Rename or remove existing files.
 If you change the base name of a file, Qt Creator displays a list of other files with the same base name and offers to rename them as well.